Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 The first image might be difficult to classify because it's tilting to the right and the color saturation is low related to other image.

-The second image might be difficult to classify because
+The second image might be difficult to classify because it's tilting and contains other sign underneath the "Children crossing (28)".

+The third image is hard to classify because there is another sign above the "Children crossing (28)".

+The forth image is hard to classify because it's sheared and the background is relatively complex.

+The fifth image is hard to classift because there is another sign underneath the "Children crossing (28)", the color of sign is shifted, and the background is complex.